hann4h0h/cs230x-f24-lab0-getting-started-lab/README.md

 4. **Complete all the TODO** To complete this lab, complete every remaining `TODO` and remove each `TODO` comment when you have completed them.
 The autograder will check for remaining `TODO` so make sure they are not present once you have finished an item.

+## SAVING YOUR WORK ON GITHUB
+As we have discussed in class, it is important to work on labs and assignments regularly and save frequently.
+You should test your work incrementally, which will require you to save your file before compiling/running it.
+In addition to saving your work on your local machine, you should also frequently push your work to this Github repository.
+You can refer to the [Git and Github tutorial](https://github.com/CS230X-F24/github-starter-course) for a refresher on using these tools.

 ## SUBMITTING
 Turn in your work submitting files Profile.java and Conversions.java to your Gradescope account for Lab0.
 You will receive full credit for this lab if you submit a reasonable attempt at completing the lab by the deadline.
 [Click here for Gradescope instructions.](https://docs.google.com/document/d/1zGAJrbdAhfPZVlyDP9N3MmdKXWvNo7rQqehKNM5Q0_M/edit)